 - Limited Animation: Lacking the kind of production resources necessary to create a lot of fancy movement, the show relies heavily on good old animation-saving tricks like the Pastel-Chalked Freeze Frame, Stock Footage, and editing that minimizes the need for in-betweens.
 Even by late nineties standards it's pretty bare-bones, and they clearly couldn't attempt to match the manga's mind-blowing detail, but skillful directing and the beautiful hand-painted freeze frames and backgrounds of Shichiro Kobayashi manage to make a lot out of a little.

-- Narrator All Along: Near the end of the show we find out that The Narrator, previously assumed to have no part in the story, was actually the character Void.
+- Narrator All Along: Near the end of the show we find out that the narrator, previously assumed to have no part in the story, was actually the character Void.

 - No Ending: For some reason, this version didn't leave itself enough time to resolve the ending plot threads in a graceful manner.
 We never find out what happens to Rickert or Casca, or how Guts escaped from the Eclipse.
-In fairness the most recent volume published at the time was 15, which was only up to the Lost Children Chapter, so they couldn't really have had any idea where the manga was going past that point or which plot threads were going to be important later on.
+In fairness, the most recent volume published at the time was 15—which was only up to the Lost Children Chapter—so they couldn't really have had any idea where the manga was going past that point, or which plot threads were going to be important later on.

 - On the Next: While the previews displayed clips for the show's next episode, the narration seldom ever referenced what exactly was going to happen in them story-wise and instead consisted of a speech waxing very grim and fatalistic philosophy.
 It's revealed at the end that Void was the Narrator All Along.

-- Pragmatic Adaptation: This anime tones down some of the more graphic violence and sexual content for the sake of a TV audience, and focuses more on the themes of ambition and friendship instead of on the series-wide themes of causality and the supernatural.
+- Pragmatic Adaptation: The anime tones down some of the more graphic violence and sexual content of the original manga for the sake of a TV audience, and focuses more on the themes of ambition and friendship instead of on the series-wide themes of causality and the supernatural.
 This, combined with slightly fewer slapstick gags, helps to give much of the series a dark, serious, and realistic atmosphere.
 Despite all the changes from the manga, including of the plot holes and lack of explanation for some scenes, the fans were pretty accepting of these changes because the reinterpretation still preserved the essence of what they love about Berserk.

 - Repeat Cut: The anime uses repeat cuts to great effect for emphasizing mighty blows, almost always repeating the action three times.
 For example, when Guts takes his crucial swing at Bazuso, he zooms across the frame in Limited Animation three times, they swing simultaneously in slow motion, and when Guts' strike connects it cuts to a Pastel-Chalked Freeze Frame, in which the camera starts out zoomed in on the point of impact and the zoom out is repeated three times, the first two times rapidly and the third time slowly enough to take it in.